ecnepsnai/jettyobf/README.md

 jettyobf is a go implementation of the [Jetty Password Obfuscation Algorithm](https://www.eclipse.org/jetty/documentation/current/configuring-security-secure-passwords.html).

-Obfuscated passwords have no security benifits.
+Obfuscated passwords have no security benefits.
 Obfuscated passwords are easily reverted to their plain-text form.
 **THIS IS NOT A REPLACEMENT FOR PROPER PASSWORD HASHING OR ENCRYPTION.**

 # Usage